emilyfuhrman/datavis_design/2017_Summer/Studios/02_Generating_an_Editable_Visualization_Using_NYC_OpenData_and_RAWGraphs.md

 * On the right side of the page, you will see a `Filter` panel, with the `Filter` sub-section automatically selected.
 We will be using this section to isolate only complaints from the past week, to make the size of the dataset more manageable.
 * Click the `Unique Key` field.
 This opens a menu containing all of the column headers in the dataset.
 * Select `Created Date`.
-* Click the `is` dropdown menu.
-Select `is between`.
+* Click the `is` dropdown menu, and select `is between`.
 Two fields, one for a start value and one for an end value, should automatically appear below.
 * Click the first field to open a calendar picker.
 Navigate to and select June 11th, 2017.
 * Click the second field to open a second calendar picker.
 Today's date should automatically be selected.
 Keep today's date.
 * Once you click out of this view, the dataset on the left should update to contain only the rows to which the filters apply.